 The Institute has completed a number of research reports and has become a reliable source for information on low-income workers in Indiana and analysis of the policies affecting their economic well-being.
 The Institute furthers the debate that sometimes work alone is not enough to support a family and that the educational and training needs of Indiana’s workforce must be addressed in order for Indiana to compete in a global economy.
 The Institute plans to build upon our success to impact public policy issues through continued outreach, education and research.

 Who Benefits From the Work of the Institute?

 Institute Advisory Committee

 The Indiana Institute for Working Families’ (Institute’s) Advisory Committee is designed to support the Institute's work activities by providing information, resources, creditability, and feedback to the Institute.
-The intent of the Advisory Committee is not to be a governing body.
+The intent of the Advisory Committee is not a governing body.